North-South Cooperation on the Island of Ireland: Challenges Past & Future

 Report Launch: “Collaborating for Common Success”, Centre for Cross Border Studies

-With a shared commitment to promoting reconciliation, mutual trust and respect and practical support for cross-border cooperation on the island of Ireland, the Irish Association and the Centre for Cross Border Studies welcome your participation in this online event.
+With a shared commitment to promoting reconciliation, mutual trust and respect and practical support for cross-border cooperation on the island of Ireland, the Irish Association and the Centre for Cross Border Studies welcomed participants to this online event.
 Enshrined in public policy since the 1998 Belfast/Good Friday Agreement, North-South cooperation has helped to reshape social, economic and cultural relationships on our island.
 We are now faced with the unprecedented challenges of a rapidly changing political environment, driven by a range of factors including Brexit and the current pandemic.
-This event will provide an opportunity to reflect on the extent to which the potential for North-South cooperation has been realised since the Agreement and look towards how cooperation can be built upon in the years to come.
+This event wprovided an opportunity to reflect on the extent to which the potential for North-South cooperation has been realised since the Agreement and look towards how cooperation can be built upon in the years to come.

-The CCBS report, “Collaborating for Common Success”, to be presented at the event and the result of research enabled by the Department of Foreign Affairs and Trade’s Reconciliation Fund, focuses on how Brexit will impact on Strand 2 of the Belfast/Good Friday Agreement and specifically on how the Implementation Bodies and other areas of North-South cooperation may be affected by new UK-wide policies and other wide-ranging changes in the political and economic environment.
+The CCBS report, “Collaborating for Common Success”, which was launched at the event is the result of research enabled by the Department of Foreign Affairs and Trade’s Reconciliation Fund.
+The report focuses on how Brexit will impact on Strand 2 of the Belfast/Good Friday Agreement and specifically on how the Implementation Bodies and other areas of North-South cooperation may be affected by new UK-wide policies and other wide-ranging changes in the political and economic environment.